What does the logo with the Tesla T really stand for?

 If you look at the cross-section of an electric motor, you can see the rotating rotor and the fixed stator:

-The whole thing schematically looks something like this and already in 2013 there was speculation in the internet forum Quora.com whether the logo had anything to do with it:
+The whole thing schematically looks something like this and already in 2013 there was speculation in the internet forum Quora.com whether the logo had anything to do with it or not.
+A more detailed rendering of the electric motor was also later posted on Twitter.

 Quite left side, inside is the rotating rotor with wire windings (black/orange), outside is the immovable stator magnet (violet) and between is an air gap.
 On the diagram shown in the middle you can see it even better.

-That would somehow not look that great for a logo.
-But the Twitter post of Elon Musk in January 2017 is clear:
+This Twitter post of Elon Musk in January 2017 makes it clear:

 How did Tesla get his name?